Linda Crampton is an experienced teacher with a first-class honors degree in biology. She writes about the scientific basis of disease.

 The incidence of epidemic typhus rises in areas of poor sanitation where people are crowded together, such as in war zones and refugee camps.
 The body louse population increases under these conditions.
 People may have no choice but to share clothing and blankets that have attached lice.
 In addition, people may be huddled so close together that lice can easily travel from one person to another.
 Lice can’t fly or jump.
 Instead, they crawl from clothing to people’s skin, where they reproduce.

 In the past, epidemic typhus was sometimes called “jail fever” because it occurred in crowded jail conditions.
 Epidemic typhus spread through the Bergen-Belsen concentration camp in 1945, killing Anne Frank and many other people.
-Today the disease is rare in North America but still occurs in some parts of the world.
+Anne’s diary has survived and has become an important record of the effects of the second world war.
+Today epidemic typhus is rare in North America but still occurs in some parts of the world.

 The symptoms of epidemic typhus listed below may indicate the presence of a different disorder.
 In addition, patients not may have all of the symptoms listed.
 Some may have symptoms that aren't listed.
 A doctor must be consulted for a correct diagnosis and for appropriate treatment.